RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: INTRODUCTION

 Traditional solvers~\parencite{kk_book,interp_wp,ledht} face a circular dependency: applying the Kramers-Kronig relations requires an estimate of the non-resonant background, which itself is an unknown.
 A neural network resolves this dependency by disentangling the measured spectrum into its Raman and NRB components.
 The network is guided by a composite loss function that enforces the respective physical priors on each component.
 This reliance on physical laws, rather than paired data, enables training exclusively on synthetically generated spectra.
 We evaluate the model's zero-shot generalization on a public benchmark of six chemically diverse molecules.
 This experimental setup simulates the data-scarce conditions common in this domain and validates the practical utility of our physics-informed approach.

-We adapt the Physics-Informed Neural Network (PINN) paradigm~\parencite{Karniadakis2021} from its typical application with differential equations~\parencite{takamoto2023pdebench,moseley2021finite,HAGHIGHAT2021113741,Cai2021,JinMIO,cho2023separable,krishnapriyan2021characterizing,Maddu_2022,vemuri2024,stein2024investigating} to a new class of physical priors: the Hilbert transform-based Kramers-Kronig (KK) relations and a smoothness regularity condition.
-Therefore, we introduce \textbf{RamPINN}, a network featuring a physics-architecture co-design.
-Its dual-decoder structure explicitly disentangles the resonant Raman signal from the non-resonant background, a separation that is essential for enforcing the distinct physical prior on each respective component.
+We draw inspiration from the Physics-Informed Neural Network (PINN) paradigm~\parencite{Karniadakis2021}, but depart from its standard formulation in an essential way.
+Classical PINNs are typically developed for forward or inverse problems governed by partial differential equations, where physical knowledge enters through differential operators in the loss~\parencite{takamoto2023pdebench,moseley2021finite,HAGHIGHAT2021113741,Cai2021,JinMIO,cho2023separable,krishnapriyan2021characterizing,Maddu_2022,vemuri2024,stein2024investigating}.
+In contrast, CARS-to-Raman recovery is not naturally described by a governing differential equation.
+Instead, it is an ill-posed spectral inverse problem whose structure is determined by domain-specific physical relationships: the Kramers-Kronig (KK) relations linking the real and imaginary parts of the resonant susceptibility, and the smooth, slowly varying nature of the non-resonant background (NRB).
+We therefore extend the physics-informed learning paradigm beyond PDE-based constraints and introduce \textbf{RamPINN}, a model built around these spectroscopy-specific priors.
+Its dual-decoder architecture explicitly disentangles the resonant Raman component from the NRB, enabling us to impose distinct physical constraints on each branch: KK-consistency for the Raman component and smoothness regularization for the NRB component.

 Our contributions are threefold: \begin{enumerate*}[label=(\roman*)] \item We propose a RamPINN: A model for solving the ill-posed inverse problem of recovering Raman spectra by embedding known physics (the Kramers-Kronig relations and smoothness prior) as a differentiable, self-supervisory loss term. \item We demonstrate the robustness of this framework by showing it achieves state-of-the-art zero-shot generalization.
 Trained solely on synthetic data, our method successfully transfers to a benchmark of six diverse, real-world molecules, outperforming methods that rely on purely data-driven learning. \item We demonstrate the efficacy of the physical priors as a supervisory signal, showing that a variant of our model trained without ground truth Raman data remains competitive with fully supervised data-driven baselines. \end{enumerate*}